scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 The largest improvement is in accessing subsets of Atoms which is now over 40 times faster (Table :ref:`tab:performance-slicing-atomgroup`), an operation that is used everywhere in MDAnalysis.
 Speed-ups of a factor of around five to seven were realized for accessing Atom attributes for whole AtomGroup instances (Table :ref:`tab:performance-accessing-attributes`).
 The improved topology data structures are also much faster to initialize, which translates into speed-ups of about three for the task of loading a system from a file (for instance, in the Gromacs GRO format or the Protein Databank PDB format) into a `Universe` instance (Table :ref:`tab:performance-loading-gro`).
-Given that for systems with 10 M atoms this process used to take over 100 s, the reduction in load time down to a third is very valuable — and it came essentially "for free" as a by-product of improving the underlying topology data structures.
+Given that for systems with 10 M atoms this process used to take over 100 s, the reduction in load time down to a third is a substantial improvement — and it came essentially "for free" as a by-product of improving the underlying topology data structures.

 .. table:: Performance comparison of subselecting an AtomGroup from an existing one using the  new system (upcoming release v0.16.0) against the old (v0.15.0).
 Subselections were slices of the same size (82,056 atoms).
 Shorter processing times are better.
 The benchmarks systems were taken from the `vesicle library`_ :cite:`Kenney:2015aa` and are listed with their approximate number of particles ("# atoms").
 Benchmarks were performed on a laptop with an Intel Core i5 2540M 2.6 GHz processor, 8 GB of RAM and a SSD drive. :label:`tab:performance-slicing-atomgroup`